arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 .. tabbed:: xarray

-  In xarray, subsetting the Dataset with a sorted list of variable names will order the Dataset.
+  In xarray, subsetting the Datset with a sorted list of variable names will order the Dataset.

   .. ipython::